 Most people start out in astronomy looking up at the stars as a child.
 That was not me.

 I grew up moving all over the world.
-My father was in DFAT (Australian Foreign Service) and we lived in Madrid, Spain, Bangkok, Thailand and NYC, USA, with interludes of suburban Canberra, Australia, all before I had graduated high school.
+My father was in DFAT (Australian Foreign Service) and we lived in Madrid, Spain, Bangkok, Thailand, and NYC, USA, with interludes of suburban Canberra, Australia, all before I had graduated high school.
 I graduated in NY from UNIS, after undertaking the International Baccalaureate program.
-I then moved back in Australia for University.
+I then moved back to Australia for University.

-Every kid goes though a dinosaur phase.
+Every kid goes through a dinosaur phase.
 Mine just happened to last until my mid 20's.
-For my first degree I undertook a Bachelor of Science at the University of Southern Queensland.
-There I met Dr. Steve Salisbury and helped the UQ Dinosaur Lab dig up fossil dinosaurs, fish and crocodiles in Western Queensland.
+For my first degree I undertook a Bachelor of Science at the University of Queensland (UQ).
+There I met Dr. Steve Salisbury and helped the UQ Dinosaur Lab dig up fossil dinosaurs, fish, and crocodiles in Western Queensland.
 Life then hit, so I went and sold computers and mobile phones for a couple of years, ending up as a science teacher at Elonera Montesori School.
 This is where my life as an astronomer/planetary scientist starts.

 In order to progress as a teacher, I needed to complete some extra training in a field other than biology.
 I couldn't bring myself to do chemistry, and pure physics didn't interest me, then I found Swinburne Astronomy Online.
 I have always enjoyed Science Fiction, so I thought I'd give it a go.
-I took one course, found it fun, so I took a couple more.
+I took one course and found it fun, so I took a couple more.
 A year later I found that I had upgraded to a Masters and was enjoying every minute.
-In the mean time, my wife Rebecca Buchholz and I had move to Boulder, CO for her Post Doc in Atmospheric Chemistry, and I started going to colloquia at the Southwest Research Institute (SwRI).
-Through discussions and on my own initiative, in 2017 I started my remote PhD with Prof. Jonti Horner from the Centre for Astrophysics at University of Southern Queensland (USQ) and Dr. David Nesvorny from SwRI.
+In the meantime, I moved to Boulder, Colorado, and started going to colloquia at the Southwest Research Institute (SwRI).
+Through discussions and on my own initiative, in 2017 I started my remote PhD with Prof. Jonti Horner from the Centre for Astrophysics at the University of Southern Queensland (UniSQ) and Dr. David Nesvorny from SwRI.
+In 2021, I completed my PhD with a focus on Small Solar system body taxonomy and dynamics.